7/12/2024

 speaker

-much Peter, excellent run through as always.
-To sum up we can conclude that InVito is back on a growth track.
-While markets remain uncertain particularly in the new build segment we have grown our order intake across all four business areas.
-We've raised sales and we've raised profits too and we do see macroeconomic science of consumer sentiment moving in the right direction.
+Thank you very much, Peter.
+Excellent run-through as always.
+To sum up, we can conclude that InVido is back on a growth track.
+While markets remain uncertain, particularly in the new build segment, we have grown our order intake across all four business areas We've raised sales and we've raised profits too.
+And we do see macroeconomic signs of consumer sentiment moving in the right direction.
 This morning's inflation figure in Sweden is one good example of that.
-The M&A climate is also improving meaning that altogether we are cautiously optimistic about what the second half of the year has in store for us.
-The green transition is gaining momentum across Europe which is also exciting for the medium to long term.
-Before we open up for Q&A we would like to make some noise about our upcoming events so please make a note of these in your calendars already now particularly our capital markets day that will take place in Stockholm.
-As always you can also find a lot of useful information on our webpage and via our frequent posts on LinkedIn.
-Now Peter and I would be delighted to answer any of the questions that you may have.
+The M&A climate is also improving, meaning that altogether we are cautiously optimistic about what the second half of the year has in store for us.
+The green transition is gaining momentum across Europe, which is also exciting for the medium to long term.
+And before we open up for Q&A, we would like to make some noise about our upcoming events.
+So please make a note of these in your calendars already now, particularly our Capital Markets Day that will take place in Stockholm.
+As always, you can also find a lot of useful information on our webpage and via our frequent posts on LinkedIn.
+And now Peter and I would be delighted to answer any of the questions that you may have.

 speaker

-If you wish to ask a question please dial pound key five on your telephone keypad to enter the queue.
-If you wish to withdraw your question please dial pound key six on your telephone keypad.
-The next question comes from Albin Nordmark from Nordea.
+If you wish to ask a question, please dial pound key 5 on your telephone keypad to enter the queue.
+If you wish to withdraw your question, please dial pound key 6 on your telephone keypad.
+The next question comes from Albin Nordmark from Nordia.
 Please go ahead.

 speaker